Body pulled from Ala Wai Canal identified as Minnesota visitor

 The woman, whose bound body was discovered in the Ala Wai Canal Monday, was a visitor.

-The Honolulu Medical Examiner’s Office said today that it had identified the woman as 51-year-old Shannon Bartholomew of Minneapolis, Minn.
+The Honolulu Medical Examiner’s Office said today that it had identified the woman as 51-year-old Shannon Bartholomew of Minneapolis.
 Autopsy results in the case are still pending, but a spokesperson for the Medical Examiner’s Office said the woman’s next of kin have been notified.

 Monday’s investigation prompted the closure of the right lane of Kalakaua Avenue at the bridge to Waikiki until about 1:15 p.m.